-This Restoration and Rehabilitation Plan was prepared for the ACP to address post-construction restoration and rehabilitation activities on NFS lands.
-NFS lands are managed in accordance with various management directives, including standards and guidelines for restoration and revegetation activities.
+This Restoration and Rehabilitation Plan was prepared for the ACP to address post-construction restoration and rehabilitation activities on USFS lands and describes the processes and measures that will be implemented to mitigate the impacts to habitats and scenery.
+USFS lands are managed in accordance with various management directives, including standards and guidelines for restoration and revegetation activities.
 This Restoration and Rehabilitation Plan has been written to conform to FERC requirements and procedures and industry-accepted practices and standards, and guidelines contained within the MNF and GWNF LRMPs and site-specific requirements and recommendations for restoration developed in consultation with USFS staff.
-Furthermore, the Restoration and Rehabilitation Plan will be implemented in conjunction with the 2013 versions of the FERC Plan and Procedures as well as Atlantic's other construction, restoration, and mitigation plans developed for National Forest lands (e.g., Timber Removal Plan, Upland Erosion Control Plan, Stream and Wetland Crossing Plan, SPCC Plan, Non-Native Invasive Species Management Plan, and Appalachian Trial Crossing Plan).
+Furthermore, the Restoration and Rehabilitation Plan will be implemented in conjunction with the 2013 versions of the FERC Plan and Procedures as well as other relevant sections of this COM Plan.

-Atlantic has consulted with the USDA's Natural Resources Conservation Service (NRCS) and is still in the process of consulting with the USFS and State/Commonwealth land managing agencies, to identify appropriate seed mixes, soil amendments, and cultural for use during restoration.
-Based on discussions to date with the local NRCS offices, seed mixes and soil amendments have been developed and added to this Restoration and Rehabilitation Plan for Pocahontas and Augusta, Bath, and Highland Counties.
+Atlantic has consulted with the USDA's Natural Resources Conservation Service and is still in the process of consulting with the USFS and state/commonwealth land managing agencies, to identify appropriate seed mixes, soil amendments, and cultural practices for use during restoration.
+Based on consultations with the USFS to date, a variety of seed mixes, including natives and pollinator-friendly species, and seeding techniques appropriate to the various conditions expected to be found along the pipeline route in the MNF and GWNF are provided.